 - Copy.
 After you create buyer personas and begin to understand your customer.
 Test your web copy.
 Switch up the way you word headlines, the length of your paragraphs, bulleted list vs numbers, bold vs non-bold, colloquialism, tone of voice, brevity, and product descriptions.

-- Mobile.
+- Mobile specific components.
 Test mobile specific aspects of your web pages.
 Navigation styles, length of copy, size of imagery, button size, location personalization, device specific offers, iOS vs Android specific functionality, and click to call buttons.

 What To Do With The Results